damian-t-p/STATS32-2020/recordings.md

 # 2021 Recordings

-Links to this quarter's recordings will appear here
+Links to this quarter's recordings will appear here after the first lecture on April 6.

 # 2020 Recordings